 The primary objective of this prospective longitudinal study is to determine the utility of abdominal ultrasound (US) at enrollment to predict the development of cirrhosis in subjects with cystic fibrosis (CF) within a six-year period.
 This is a multi-center prospective longitudinal study of pancreatic insufficient children with CF aged 3 through 12 years old at time of enrollment.
-Subjects will be prospectively ascertained, enrolled and followed at yearly intervals for approximately six years, through the completion of the Year 6 US and study closeout procedures.
-This longitudinal study will involve the collection of clinical and outcome data at annual intervals for six years and standardized US at 2 year intervals.
+Subjects will be prospectively ascertained, enrolled and followed at yearly intervals for approximately nine years, through the completion of study closeout procedures.
+This longitudinal study will involve the collection of clinical and outcome data at annual intervals up to nine years and standardized US at 2 year intervals, including Year 2, Year 4, and Year 6.
+A standardized US will be performed one additional time, at either year 8 or year 9.
+Years 7, 8, and 9 follow-up will have limited dataset collection.
+Biosamples will be collected one additional time, at either vear 8 or year 9.
 The study will test the hypothesis that a heterogeneous echo pattern on ultrasound of the liver of children with CF will predict an increased risk for the development of cirrhosis.
 The development of the serum and urine repository, and the maintenance of a DNA bank or transformed cell lines for DNA analyses, will be an invaluable tool for current and future ancillary investigations into the pathogenesis of the development of cirrhosis in CF and the development of biomarkers and genetic markers that would be useful in identifying patients at risk of progression to cirrhosis.
 Data from this study will be stored and analyzed in a secure research database at the Data Coordinating Center (DCC), University of Michigan.
+Extending the longitudinal follow up will allow for completion of the ELASTIC-CF study and the ancillary PUSH-MRE study.
+These studies are linked to the PUSH study and this extension will provide further natural history data collection of the evolution of the CF liver disease in this unique wellcharacterized cohort.